 It's back to school time, perhaps the most exciting time of the year for parents.
 Kids are excited too as they get ready to meet new teachers and friends.
 But along with excitement, back to school time comes with lots of preparation.
 By now you've probably been shopping for school supplies.
 I have always loved the new supplies associated with the start of a school year.
 Empty notebooks, freshly sharpened pencils, and unused crayons all full of possibilities for the year ahead.
 If you're sending your kid back to school with new clothes and supplies, don't send them back with the same old lunches.
-Here are some healthy school lunch ideas that will start the year off right.
+Here are some back toschool lunch ideas that will start the year off right.
 Another way to start the year off right is by Creating a Stress Free Morning and After School Routine.This is a sponsored post and contains affiliate links.

 When a child starts in a new class they might be a little apprehensive or miss being home.
 This first lunch idea sends a little reminder of your love to school with your child.
 It's super easy to do.
 Use a heart cookie cutter (dust that thing off from Valentine's Day) and cut two hearts out of sandwich bread.

 Many schools no longer allow nut products because of allergies.
 If your kids love peanut butter and jelly sandwiches, this can make lunch times difficult.
 I have found a nice substitution to be cream cheese and jelly sandwiches.
 Spread cream cheese on one of your hearts and jelly on the other and you will have a sweet sandwich that will warm your child's heart.
 Add some carrots and hummus, a cupcake and an apple for a lunch that will be a big hit.